US farmers store record soybean crop as China dispute weighs

 “Individually, we’ve got some problems out there,” said Chad Hart, an agricultural economist at Iowa State University.
 “This squeeze will be enough to put a few farmers out of business.”

-Farmers produced a record U.S. harvest of 4.6 billion bushels in 2017, but the USDA reports exports to China are down 94 percent from a year ago since Chinese companies were ordered to stop buying American soybeans and find other suppliers.
+Farmers produced a record U.S. harvest of 4.6 billion bushels this year, but the USDA reports exports to China are down 94 percent from a year ago since Chinese companies were ordered to stop buying American soybeans and find other suppliers.

 U.S. soybean farm organizations have cultivated other markets, including Egypt, Argentina and Iran, and boosted sales to the European Union and Mexico.
 But that doesn’t make up for the gap left by the loss of the Chinese market.